tusen-ai/naive-ui/demo/pages/docs/import-on-demand/enUS/index.md

   ]
 });
 ```
-Note: This method does not handle function API components, such as the `useMessage` component, and the user still needs to import the corresponding component manually.
+Note: This method does not work with composables such as `useMessage`, and the user still needs to import the corresponding composable manually.

 `import { useMessage } from 'naive-ui'`